-21. Participate in established AE forums to address risk management, systemic issues and provider viability concerns.
+21.Participate in established AE forums to address risk management, systemic issues and provider viability concerns.

-22. Comply with HIPAA.
+22.Comply with HIPAA.

-23. Annually submit to ODP the most recent financial statement (audited if available).
+23.Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant.